Best Homeowners Insurance in Florida (2024)

 The National Association of Insurance Commissioners complaint index compares a firm’s performance in terms of consumer complaints to other companies in the market.
 The default NAIC complaint index number is 1.0.
 This means a company with a complaint index of 2.0 has a complaint index that is twice as high as expected.

-Average premiums are determined using data from the Florida Office of Insurance Regulation, which oversees and regulates the state’s insurance providers.
+Average premiums are determined using data from the Florida Office of Insurance Regulation, which oversees and regulates Florida homeowners insurance carriers.

 Larger, more extravagant houses cost more to construct and, thus, more to insure.
 To demonstrate the effect, the table below breaks down Florida homeowners insurance rates from the above companies at three typical house price levels.